Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 -

-potatoes : Huh ? potatoes ?
+Potatoes : Huh?
+Potatoes ?
 Yes, but not in soil.
-The trays are ideal for sprouting your potatoes , you can put your potato seed potatoes in them nicely.
-Egg cartons also work, but they fall over more quickly.
+The trays are ideal for sprouting your potatoes ; you can use them to stand your seed potatoes upright.
+Egg cartons also work, but they're more likely to fall over.

 - Root vegetables: Beetroot and fennel .

-Should you plant the trays directly or prick them out?
+Should you plant the trays directly or prick them out later?

-Most of the crops that I pre-sow in a
+I prick out most of the crops I sow in

-tray , I prick out in a P7, P9 or P11 pot.
-Especially in the spring when the plants are not yet ready to go outside and they are starting to need nutrition.
-If you hate prick out, start pre-sowing a little later in the year.
-You can often plant out in the
+trays into a P7, P9, or P11 pot.
+This is especially true in spring, when the plants aren't ready to go outside yet and are starting to need nutrients.
+If you don't like prickling out, start sowing a little later in the year.
+You can often transplant them straight into the

-greenhouse or garden shed right away.
-If not, it is better to prick out, it feels like taking off shoes that are too tight for your plants, it also gives the plants a good feeling to continue growing.
+greenhouse or garden shed.
+If not, it's better to prick out.
+It feels like taking off tight shoes, and it also gives the plants a sense of security and encourages them to keep growing.

 Sow directly in pots